-Most federal student loans have loan fees that are deducted proportionately from each loan disbursement you receive.
-This means the money you receive will be less than the amount you actually borrow.
-You are responsible for repaying the entire amount you borrowed and not just the amount you received.
+Most federal student loans have loan fees that are deducted proportionately from each loan disbursement.
+This means the money received is less than the amount actually borrowed.
+The borrower is responsible for repaying the entire amount borrowed and not just the amount received.